 Nonetheless, more Americans are transitioning from dial-up to broadband Internet access.
 There are many benefits to broadband, with greater speed being the foremost advantage.
 There are also some downsides, including higher cost.
 But from a security standpoint, the primary disadvantage is that your computer, when connected to the Internet via broadband, is more vulnerable to attack by hackers.

 This increased vulnerability is a result of your computer now having a fixed address on the Internet, by which ill-intentioned hackers and other troublemakers can try to directly access your computer.
-To better understand why this is so, we should briefly review how your computer is recognized on the Internet.
+To better understand why this is so, I shall briefly review how your computer is recognized on the Internet.

 It should be pointed out that the IP address assigned to your computer (when it is connected to the Internet via broadband) is not permanent and unchanging.
 In fact, broadband ISPs (such as Road Runner and Cox Communications) are free to change your IP address at any time, which may require you to reboot your hardware so it picks up the new address.
 However, many broadband ISPs do not change IP addresses frequently, possibly to reduce service calls from people who believe they have lost their connections to the Internet.